March 15, 2021MAINTENANCE

 MaintainX provides the maintenance industry’s first work order software platform with work order commenting, team messaging, and private messaging.
 If improving communication is one of your goals, follow the steps below.

-Steps for Improving Communication
+Steps to Improve Communication

 1. Establish Communication Workflows